FalloutX/notes/README.md

 - Documenting some of the stuff.
-Not very Important.
+Notes/ Todos and other stuff.
+- May be try out logs on this
 - Trying out Mk-Docs.